 According to Samsung, the new cards can handle airport X-ray machines (100mGy/210sec).
 I haven’t tested this but have no doubt that’s the case.
 Most SD cards I’ve used had no issue with airport X-ray machines anyway.

 The two cards are magnet-proof, too.
-I put them in a bag with a bunch of magnets for hours, and that didn’t change anything.
+I put them in a bag with many magnets for hours, and that didn’t change anything.
 Samsung says they can handle magnetic fields of up to the equivalent of a high-field MRI scanner (15,000 Gauss).

 Shock- and drop-Proof

-To test these out, I tossed them around quite a bit and left them with my two toddlers for a couple of hours.
+I tossed them around quite a bit and left them with my two toddlers for a couple of hours to test these out.
 They indeed survived without losing any data.
 That meant a lot since I myself can hardly survive that long with those kids!

 Samsung PRO Plus and EVO Plus: Fast performance